Binary heap: Insert

-Steps 2 and 3, which restore the heap property by comparing and possibly swapping a node with its parent, are called the up-heap operation (also known as bubble-up, percolate-up, sift-up, trickle-up, swim-up, heapify-up, or cascade-up).
+Steps 2 and 3, which restore the heap property by comparing and possibly swapping a node with its parent, are called the up-heap operation (also known as bubble-up, percolate-up, sift-up, trickle-up, swim-up, heapify-up, cascade-up, or fix-up).

 The number of operations required depends only on the number of levels the new element must rise to satisfy the heap property.
 Thus, the insertion operation has a worst-case time complexity of O(log n).
 For a random heap, and for repeated insertions, the insertion operation has an average-case complexity of O(1).